Katedralskolan, Lund: History

 The school was founded by a donation from the Danish king Canute the Saint.
 In the beginning, it was most likely a cathedral school, a seminary for the training of priests and other clergy within the church.
 Its clerical roots are also the origin of the school's name.
 During the Scanian Wars and the transition to Swedish rule, the school was for a while reduced to an insignificant elementary school with just two classes.
 For the first 750 years of its existence, the school was located directly adjacent to the Cathedral in Lund.
 However, in 1837, the school acquired Viffertska gården, which has been considered one of the most prestigious buildings in Lund since the 16th century.
 For two years at the beginning of the 18th century, the Swedish king Charles XII had his residence there.

 Despite many wars and several transitions between Danish and Swedish rule, the school has maintained some form of teaching continuously since it was founded in 1085.

 Today

-Today, the Cathedral School is an Upper Secondary School, or gymnasium, with about 1400 students attending seven different programmes; the Science Programme (Naturvetenskapsprogrammet), the Social Science Programme (Samhällsvetenskapsprogrammet), the Lingua Programme (Linguaprogrammet), the History Programme (Historieprogrammet), the Humanist Programme (Humanistiska programmet), the Economy Programme (Ekonomiprogrammet) and the IB Diploma Programme.
+Today, the Cathedral School is an Upper Secondary School, or gymnasium, with about 1400 students attending seven different programmes; the Science Programme (Naturvetenskapsprogrammet), the Social Science Programme (Samhällsvetenskapsprogrammet), the Economy Programme (Ekonomiprogrammet) and the IB Diploma Programme.

 The History Programme started in 2009 as a part of a government decision to instate special programmes in theoretical subjects in selected schools in the country.
 It is the only History programme in Sweden.
+As of now, it is offered as a special variant of the Social Science programme (Spetsutbildning i Historia).

 The Cathedral School currently resides in six buildings; The main building, The Charles XII house, The Brunius house, The Svanegatshouse, Cathedral School West and the Svane School.
 Several currently well-known people have attended it, among whom are actor Max von Sydow and several high-ranking politicians.
 Among the famous students are Swedish sport stars Max Salminen and Henrik Stenson.